-The buddha's belly bamboo (Bambusa ventricosa) naturally produces big culms, with sizes similar to thorny bamboo or kawayan tinik (Bambusa blumeana), bayog (Bambusa sp.) and botong (Gigantochloa levis).
+The buddha belly bamboo (Bambusa ventricosa) naturally produces big culms, with sizes similar to thorny bamboo or kawayan tinik (Bambusa blumeana), bayog (Bambusa sp.) and botong (Gigantochloa levis).
 These plant species are among those recommended for growing bamboo to mitigate global warming and for commercial purposes.

 But with little effort and patience, you can produce a dwarf clump which is ideal as a bamboo bonsai and as a landscape specimen.

 I first learned about bamboo bonsai from an old printed publication.
-It said that to produce a dwarf bamboo, the leafsheaths which cover the growing culm should be progressively removed.
+It said that to produce a dwarf bamboo, the leafsheaths which cover the growing culm should be regularly removed.
 I tried applying the technique, but I failed.
 I guess I was then too impatient because I stopped experimenting.

 So how do we make an otherwise tall buddha belly dwarf?

 To grow as bonsai, plant in a suitable pot or container and provide with the necessary bonsai plant care.
 Plant care essentially includes frequent watering, fertilizer application, and control of pests particularly the mealy bugs.